hhudson/docker_apex/README.md

-# Launch APEX with Docker youtube shownotes
+# Launch APEX with Docker
 ## Intro

 Docker is a radical way to host an Oracle APEX environment on your computer that both